 At the request of the manufacturer, the Technical Service may carry out the Type I test before the Type V test has been completed using the deterioration factors in the table above.
 On completion of the Type V test, the Technical Service may then amend the type approval results recorded in Annex 2 by replacing the deterioration factors in the above table with those measured in the Type V Test.

 5.3.6.3.
-Deterioration factors are determined using either procedure in paragraph 5.3.6.1. or using the values in the table in paragraph 5.3.6.2.
-The factors are used to establish compliance with the requirements of paragraphs 5.3.1.4. and section 8.2..
+Deterioration factors are determined using either procedure in paragraph 5.3.6.1. or using the values in Table 3 in paragraph 5.3.6.2.
+The factors are used to establish compliance with the requirements of paragraph 5.3.1. and paragraph 8.2.
+[Editorial note: cross-references to be confirmed]

 5.3.7.
 Emission data required for roadworthiness testing

 5.3.7.1.
-This requirement applies to all vehicles powered by a positive-ignition engine for which type approval is sought in accordance with this amendment.
+This requirement applies to all vehicles powered by a positive-ignition engine for which type approval is sought in accordance with this Regulation.

 5.3.7.2.
 When tested in accordance with Annex 5 (Type II test) at normal idling speed: